 You can purchase it directly from Mealthy on their website or through Amazon by clicking on the below linked photo.
 The price, as of this writing, is $59.95 using either site.

-If you click on this link to Mealthy’s products, you can qualify for a $10.00 coupon that can be used for a purchase.
+If you click on this link to Mealthy’s products, you can qualify for my affiliate $10.00 coupon that can be used for a purchase.
 To qualify, your purchase must be for at least $59.95.
 On the purchase page, you must enter

 into the coupon code box.
 This is good for the CrispLid and any other purchase that is $59.95 or greater.
 Go!!!